roblatour/esp32KasaFinder/README.md

 # ESP32 Kasa Finder

- An Arduino sketch to show the IP addresses and MAC Ids of your Kasa plugs and switches on an inexpensive TFT touch display
+ An Arduino sketch to show the friendly names, network information, and other stuff of your Kasa plugs and switches on an inexpensive TFT touch display

  ![photo](https://github.com/user-attachments/assets/f0374fde-ce70-42c8-bbcc-1d49fc5effe3)